Counterfactual Editing for Search Result Explanation: Results and Analysis

-\textbf{\textit{Can $\text{CFE}^2$ reach Max \#Flips?}} \space We can observe from Table~\ref{tab:main_results} that on all four datasets, $\text{CFE}^2$ attains better flip rate compared to baselines.
-For example, $\text{CFE}^2$ w.o. finetune can each $0.999$ flip rate on FEVER, FiQA and NQ, and $1.0$ flip rate on SciFact compared to the strongest baseline MaxFlip's $0.997$, $0.996$, $0.996$, $1.0$.
-Interestingly, we find that after finetuning the word prediction model on target collection, performance of $\text{CFE}^2$ actually downgrades by $0.001$ on FiQA and NQ.
-One potential reason is that finetuning makes the model pick up the specific writing patterns in the target collections and makes it hard to distinguish between hard negatives at the top ranks of SERP, leading to the slight downgrade in flip rate.
+\textbf{\method~can improve Max \#Flip.}\, We can observe from~\cref{tab:main_results} that on all datasets, \method~attains better \fliprate~compared to baselines.
+For example, \method~can reach 0.999 \fliprate~on FEVER and NQ, and 0.998 \fliprate~on MS MARCO compared to the strongest baseline \maxflip's 0.997, 0.996, 0.986.
+Interestingly, we find that after continually pretraining on the target corpus, the performance of \methodplusbold~downgrades by 0.001 on NQ.
+A potential reason is that continual pre-training makes the model pick up the specific writing patterns in the target collections and makes it hard to distinguish between hard negatives at the top ranks of SERP, leading to a slight degradation in \fliprate.